import psychopg2

 operates on a request-response model.
 So when you use an API, you send a request to the API and it sends a response back.

-3.3.3 API Endpoints and Paths
+API Endpoints and Paths

 Each request to an API is directed to a specific endpoint.
 An API can have many endpoints, each of which you can think of like a function in a package.
-Each endpoint lives on a path, which is where you find that particular endpoint.
+Each endpoint lives on a path, where you find that particular endpoint.

 For example, if you did the lab in Chapter 2 and used {vetiver}